robP22/FractalSonics/README.md

 ### Backend Deployment
 - Configure your Python/Flask server
-- Set up database connections
+- Set up environment variables for production
-- Configure Stripe webhook endpoints
+- Configure Stripe webhook endpoints for live payments

 ## 🤝 Contributing

-1. Currently not accepting contributions.
+This project is currently not accepting external contributions as it's part of an academic assignment.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

 - **React Team** - For the amazing React framework
 - **Stripe** - For secure payment processing
+- **Flask** - For the lightweight Python web framework
 - **Community** - For inspiration and support

 ## 📞 Support